 - What is the difference between the General Training paper and the Academic Paper?
 AnswerThe general training paper is mainly for people who want to migrate to a foreign country.
 For this paper, students need to write a letter for task 1 and an essay for task 2.

-The academic paper is mostly for people who want to enter college or university.
+The academic paper is mostly for people who want to enter college or university or for doctors and nurses.
 Most people take this paper.
 For this paper, students need to write an academic report for task 1 (based on a bar chart or other types of graphs) and an essay for writing task 2.
+To read more about the differences, see this page: http://ieltsliz.com/ielts-gt-academic-writing-differences/.

 - Can I have extra paper for planning and making notes?
 AnswerYou should make notes and plan on the question paper before you start writing.
 You are not usually given extra paper for planning.